tiagoporto/jquery-svg-to-inline/README.md

 ## License

-Jquery SVG to inline is released under the terms of the [MIT license](https://github.com/tiagoporto/jquery-svg-to-inline/blob/master/LICENSE).
+jQuery SVG to inline is released under the terms of the [MIT license](https://github.com/tiagoporto/jquery-svg-to-inline/blob/master/LICENSE).